-No one who visits Berlin can deny that this is one of the most historical cities in Europe.
+No one who visits Berlin can deny that this is one of the European cities full of history.
 In every corner of Berlin there is something to learn and remember and to discover it, nothing as essential and recommendable as a guided tour.

-It is difficult to think of Germany without taking into account its history and that history is intimately linked to the Second World War and the rise of the Third Reich.
+It is difficult to think of Germany without considering its history and that history is intimately linked to World War II and the rise of the Third Reich.
 Throughout the city there are different places that remember and commemorate the victims of Nazism while others related to the executioners are not even marked.

 The total duration of this guided tour of the Third Reich is around two and a half hours and is available in English, Spanish and German.

 - Brandenburg Gate

 - Reichstag Building

 - Memorial to the murdered members of the Reichstag